Margraviate of Brandenburg: Brandenburg-Prussia

 When Albert Frederick, Duke of Prussia, died without a son in 1618, his son-in-law John Sigismund inherited the Duchy of Prussia.
 He then ruled both territories in a personal union which came to be known as Brandenburg-Prussia.
 In this way, the fortuitous marriage of John Sigismund to Anna of Prussia, and the deaths of her maternal uncle in 1609 and her father in 1618 without immediate male heirs, proved to be the key events by which Brandenburg acquired territory both in the Rhineland and on the Baltic coast.
 Prussia lay outside the Holy Roman Empire and the electors of Brandenburg held it as a fief of the Polish–Lithuanian Commonwealth, to which the electors paid homage.

 The electors of Brandenburg spent the next two centuries attempting to gain lands to unite their separate territories (the Mark Brandenburg, the territories in the Rhineland and Westphalia, and Ducal Prussia) to form one geographically contiguous domain.
 In the Peace of Westphalia ending the Thirty Years' War in 1648, Brandenburg-Prussia acquired Farther Pomerania and made it the Province of Pomerania by the Treaty of Stettin (1653).
 In the second half of the 17th century, Frederick William, the "Great Elector", developed Brandenburg-Prussia into a major power.
 The state constructed Brandenburg's first navy (Kurbrandenburgische Marine), leading to short-lived colonies at Arguin, the Brandenburger Gold Coast, and Saint Thomas.
 The electors succeeded in acquiring full sovereignty over Prussia in the treaties of Wehlau and Bromberg in 1657.
-The territories of the Hohenzollerns were opened to immigration by Huguenot refugees in by the Edict of Potsdam in 1685.
+The territories of the Hohenzollerns were opened to immigration by Huguenot refugees by the Edict of Potsdam in 1685.